 The burqa and headscarf are often identified as symbols of women’s oppression in Muslim countries.
 In fact, head covering is a form of religious garb in many sub-cultures.
 Some of these subcultures require head covering all of the time, and others only during religious rituals, but all involve this tradition.
 Yet, when it comes to Muslims, the discussion often goes forward as if it is a uniquely oppressive, and uniquely Islamic, practice.
 Food for thought.

 Thanks to Dolores R. for the link.
 Found at Socialist Texan.

 UPDATE: In the comments, Alastair Roberts suggests that it’s important to consider whether head covering is required for just women, or both women and men.
-I agree.Lisa Wade is a professor of sociology at Occidental College.
+I agree.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.